nttcslab-nlp/iog/README.md

 ## Software Requirements

 * Python 2
-* Chainer 1.X (recommend version 1.24)
+* Chainer

-We note that it is impossible to run these codes on Python 3 or chainer 2.X.
+We note that it is impossible to run these codes on Python 3.

 ## How to use